wsme-code/hand_tracker_controller/readme.md

 Notes
 ===============================
+5/29/2022
+Issue with protocol buffer after a google update on mediapipe.
+Resolved with `pip install --upgrade protobuf==3.20.0`

+Before 5/29/2022
 https://github.com/google/mediapipe/issues/2818 <br>
 An issue would occur with the code from the analyticsvidhya tutorial where an incorrect argument was being passed to the `mpHands.Hands` function.
 To resolve, the `modelCom` or model complexity parameter was added